Kids In the Kitchen

 To layer in mason jars, add yogurt dressing to the bottom of the jar, and then add chopped apples first.
 Top with the sliced grapes, followed by the dried fruits.
 Next, layer with cooked grain and top with the chopped walnuts.
 Seal with an airtight lid and store in the refrigerator to eat later!

+Or, you can let your kids decide which veggies or fruits to use.
+This will make the salad more personal and they will love it!
 Try these activities out with your children, and hopefully, you will have more fun with your kids in the future!
 Stay tuned for the next, Kids in the Kitchen!